Made in China FAQ

 Our approach focuses on two key things.

-• All our partners in China are independently audited and scored across a range of categories, including workers’ rights, freedom of association and collective bargaining, no discrimination, no child labour, no precarious employment, no bonded labour and overall ethical business behaviours.
+All our partners in China are independently audited and scored across a range of categories, including workers’ rights, freedom of association and collective bargaining, no discrimination, no child labor, no precarious employment, no bonded labor, and overall ethical business behaviors.
 We’ve adopted the amfori BSCI Code of Conduct and use this as our audit standard.
 We’re confident in our partners, and they share in our successes as an impact-led business.

-We care first and foremost about people.
-Whether it’s our impact partners and the hundreds of thousands of people they support through WASH programs, our own global team across Australia, the US & Asia, our warehouse, logistics and courier partners or our production partners.
-In everything we do our goal is to change lives, encourage best practice, change social and business structures, do better for the environment and ultimately prove that business can be a force for good.
+We care, first and foremost, about people.
+Whether it’s our impact partners and the hundreds of thousands of people they support through WASH programs, our own global team across Australia, the US & Asia, our warehouse, logistics, and courier partners, or our production partners.
+In everything we do, our goal is to change lives, encourage best practices, change social and business structures, do better for the environment, and ultimately prove that business can be a force for good.

-This is no easy task and to get there, we need to engage with the things - businesses, sectors, economies, people - that we hope to positively influence.
-This includes China, where we’re really committed to ensuring goods are made sustainably, workers are paid fairly and operate in safe working conditions.
+This is no easy task, and to get there, we need to engage with the things - businesses, sectors, economies, and people - that we hope to positively influence.
+This includes China, where we’re really committed to ensuring goods are made sustainably, workers are paid fairly, and operate in safe working conditions.
 This is the way we change how the world works.

 But what about the environmental impact of shipping products from overseas?

-One thing that’s important to know about making toilet paper is that the production process and raw material sourcing, rather than the transport process, makes up the vast majority of the carbon footprint.
+One important thing to know about making toilet paper is that the production process and raw material sourcing, rather than the transport process, make up the vast majority of the carbon footprint.
 The absolute best thing you can do for the planet is to switch to recycled toilet paper.
 The Natural Resource Defense Council’s report on the damage that virgin toilet paper is having on our native forests does a great job of explaining this further.

 Because we know the production process and raw material sourcing are such an important part of the overall environmental footprint of our products, we’ve focused our efforts here first.
 We make all of our products from recycled fibres, bamboo or sugarcane waste because they have lower carbon, water and land use footprints.